Ricochet (wrestler): The Demand (2025–present)

 In the summer, Ricochet would form an alliance with GOA (Bishop Kaun and Toa Liona).
 On August 24 at Forbidden Door, GOA and Ricochet defeated JetSpeed and Michael Oku.
 Later in the show GOA and Ricochet attacked The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) during their AEW World Tag Team Championship defense, causing them to lose their titles.
 Later that month, GOA and Ricochet unsuccessfully challenged The Opps for the AEW World Trios Championship after Benjamin and Lashley's stablemate MVP interfered.
 At All Out on September 20, Ricochet and GOA (now known as The Demand) defeated The Hurt Syndicate, but were defeated in a rematch at Dynamite: Title Tuesday on October 7 in a Street Fight and on October 12 at WrestleDream in a tornado trios match.
+On November 22 at Full Gear, Ricochet won a Casino Gauntlet Match to become the inaugural AEW National Champion, marking his first championship in AEW.
+On December 5 at the Ring of Honor (ROH) event Final Battle, Ricochet successfully defended his title against Dalton Castle.
+Ricochet would also successfully defend his title in partner promotions Consejo Mundial de Lucha Libre against Titán, New Japan Pro-Wrestling against Taiji Ishimori, and against various opponents on the independent circuit.

+On March 15, 2026, at Revolution, Ricochet lost his title to "Jungle" Jack Perry in a 21-man Blackjack battle royal, ending his inaugural reign at 113 days.
+On April 12 at Dynasty, Ricochet defeated the returning Jericho with Jericho's trademark move the Lionsault, later renaming it to the Ricosault.
+At Double or Nothing on May 24, Ricochet's team were defeated by Jericho's team in a Stadium Stampede match.
+On the following episode of Dynamite, Ricochet was defeated by Jericho in a Dynasty rematch with the stipulation of everyone being banned from ringside, ending their feud.
+On the July 29 episode of Dynamite, The Demand defeated The Conglomeration (Orange Cassidy, Roderick Strong, and Kyle O'Reilly) to win the AEW World Trios Championship.
+Their reign would only last a week as they would lose the titles to Adam Page and Brodido (Brody King and Bandido) on August 5 at Grand Slam Mexico.

-Return to NJPW (2024–2025)
+Return to NJPW (2024–present)

 Ricochet made his return to NJPW at Power Struggle on November 4, where he attacked IWGP World Heavyweight Champion Zack Sabre Jr. and challenged him to a match at Wrestle Dynasty on January 5, 2025.
-At Wrestle Dynasty, Ricochet failed to capture the title from Sabre Jr.
+At Wrestle Dynasty, Ricochet failed to capture the title from Sabre Jr. On February 27, 2026, at The New Beginning USA, Ricochet successfully defended his AEW National Championship against Taiji Ishimori.

+Consejo Mundial de Lucha Libre (2025–present)

+On June 26, 2025, Ricochet made his Consejo Mundial de Lucha Libre (CMLL) debut at Fantasica Mania Mexico, defeating Volador Jr..
+On January 16, 2026, at Fin de Semana Internacional, Ricochet successfully defended his AEW National Championship against Titán.